Server API#

 :

-Parameter | Description |
+Parameter |

 ---|---|

-name |
+|

-num_worker_preprocess |
+|

-The number of CPU workers for image & text prerpocessing, default 4. |
+The number of CPU workers to preprocess images and texts.
+Default is 4. |

-minibatch_size |
+|

-The size of a minibatch for CPU preprocessing and GPU encoding, default 64.
-Reduce the size of it if you encounter OOM on GPU. |
+The size of the minibatch for preprocessing and encoding.
+Default is 32.
+Reduce this number if you encounter OOM errors. |

 There are also runtime-specific parameters listed below:

-Parameter | Description |
+Parameter |

 ---|---|

-device |
+|

-jit |
+|

-Parameter | Description |
+Description |

 ---|---|

-device |
+|

 For example, to turn on JIT and force PyTorch running on CPU, one can do: